 5885 N. Main St., Rock Hall

 601 High St, Chestertown

 If you’re unable to get to a disposal location, we offer free Deterra bags.
 Deterra bags safely deactivate medications for at-home disposal.
-Call Annette Duckery, Alcohol and Other Drugs Prevention Coordinator for Kent County Behavioral Health, at 410-778-7918 for bags, or for other information and resources.
+Call Annette Duckery, Alcohol and Other Drugs Prevention Coordinator for Kent County Health Department, at 410-778-7918 for bags, or for other information and resources.
 If you suspect accidental poisoning, always call 911.